anabramos/k9sisters-project/README.md

     - For the booking form input field type "tel" I have used the pattern attribute value provided by [Martin Wolf](https://martinwolf.org/before-2018/blog/2015/04/html5-telephone-input-validation/) 2015.
 This assured that only numeric numbers in a certain pattern could be inputted into the form.

-    - All other code was written by myself: Ana Ramos Barretto
+    - All other code was written by myself: Ana Ramos Barretto.

 - Media